Women's Basketball Hall of Fame: Edmonton Commercial Graduates Basketball Club

 The Edmonton Commercial Graduates Basketball Club was founded in 1915 by John Percy Page.
 The origins of the club can be traced to the McDougall Commercial Girls High School Basketball team in Edmonton, Canada.
 When team members graduated high school, they convinced coach John Percy Page to continue the team as a Club sport.
-Membership with the Club was exclusive, only 38 women ever wore the Grad jersey.
-Winnie Martin (Tait) was the First Captain of the Edmonton Grads, playing from 1915-1924.
+Membership with the club was exclusive, only 38 women ever wore the Grad jersey.
+Winnie Martin (Tait) was the First Captain of the Edmonton Grads, playing from 1915 to 1924.
 The Grads played 522 games officially in Canada, the United States and Europe.
-The Club tallied a 502-20 record in 25 years of play The Edmonton Commercial Graduates are widely considered the greatest women's team ever assembled.
+The Club tallied a 502–20 record in 25 years of play The Edmonton Commercial Graduates are widely considered the greatest women's team ever assembled.
 Financially restrained, members often chipped in to raise funds for national play.
 Their strong dedication to the game and will to persevere in a time when women's basketball was largely ignored makes the Edmonton Grads praiseworthy John Percy Page coached the club to 18 Canadian Championships The Club attended four sets of Olympic Games: Paris in 1924, Amsterdam in 1928, Los Angeles in 1932, and Berlin in 1936 where they received 4 unofficial Olympic titles The Club played its last game on June 5, 1940, defeating a Chicago team 62-52 Dr. James A. Naismith was quoted to say, "There is no team that I mention more frequently in talking about the game.
 My admiration is not only for your remarkable record of games won (which itself would make you stand out in the history of basketball) but also for your record of clean play, versatility in meeting teams at their own style, and more especially for your unbroken record of good sportsmanship."

 Wayland Baptist Flying Queens

 Claude Hutcherson, a Wayland graduate and owner of Hutcherson Air Service, provided air transportation for the Queens to games in Mexico in 1948.
 That encounter blossomed into a full sponsorship of the team in 1950, a change that brought with it a new mascot - the Hutcherson Flying Queens.
 Five decades later, Wayland is still atop the world of women's basketball for they still remain the only women's team in history to win 1,300 games.
 Long before Connecticut became a dominant power in women's basketball, the Flying Queens of Wayland Baptist thrived on innovation, talent and glamour, playing on athletic scholarships, traveling by private planes, warming up with ostentatious drills learned from the Harlem Globetrotters and winning every game for nearly five seasons.
-The Wayland Baptist University women's team achieved a 131-game winning streak from November 1953 to March 1958 before losing 46-42 to Nashville Business School.
+The Wayland Baptist University women's team achieved a 131-game winning streak from November 1953 to March 1958 before losing 46–42 to Nashville Business School.
 During that time the Flying Queens captured four consecutive AAU national championships.